Yura52/delu/docs/_sources/learn.rst.txt

 .. autosummary::

    zero.flow.Flow
-   zero.metrics.Metric
-   zero.optim
-   zero.model.Eval
-   zero.concat_dmap
-   zero.progress.ProgressTracker
-   zero.tensor.to_device
-   zero.tensor.ibackward
-   zero.random.set_seed_everywhere
+   zero.training
+   zero.data.concat
+   zero.random.fix_randomness
    zero.time.Timer
    zero.hardware
    zero.io

 Congratulations!
 You are ready to apply Zero in practice.
-You can also visit :ref:`this page <zero>` and explore things that are not covered in the list above ( :ref:`zero.data <data>` and others).
+You can also visit :ref:`this page <zero>` and explore things that are not covered in the list above.